We were contacted by Stage Technologies for mould remediation to a number of flight cases which had suffered extensive mould damage.

 While awaiting shipment from New Zealand, the flight cases were completely saturated during a hurricane.
 Combined with the storage conditions while at sea, the cases were under the perfect conditions for mould to grow.
 Mould can start to grow within 24 – 48 hours and depending on the type of mould, can begin to colonise within 1 – 12 days.
 For mould to grow, it requires food (organic matter), warmth, oxygen and moisture.

-The project included removal of the mould and decontamination of the external and internal surfaces of the flight cases.
+The project included a mould cleaning service of the external and internal surfaces of the flight cases.
 A quick turn-around was required as the cases were needed for upcoming concerts at Wembley by a world famous artist.

 A total of 60 flight cases were affected, with 15 of them being severely damaged by mould both internally and externally.
 The remaining 45 were in very bad shape and still required our attention.